 - The estate includes foreign property or foreign assets.
 Similarly, the lawyer would have to write to overseas institutions which may require a fee before releasing such information.

-How to Find a Suitable Probate Lawyer
+How to Find a Suitable Probate Lawyer in Singapore

 Finding a probate lawyer that matches your needs involves some research on your part.